Ventura County Leadership Academy (VCLA)

 The participants are involved in 10, full-day sessions where subject-matter experts and top-level administrators offer presentations on specific topics.
 They also travel to Sacramento for a three-day overview of state government, meetings and interaction with legislators, members of the Governor’s Staff and other legislative leaders at the State Capitol and various other sites.

-VCLA has had eighteen successful cohorts to date.
-Each leadership program starts in September with about 20+ motivated participants from various communities throughout the county.
+VCLA has had twenty successful cohorts to date.
+Each leadership program starts in September with about 30+ motivated participants from various communities throughout the county.
 With backgrounds in business, economic and employment development, education, finance, local law enforcement, nonprofit organizations and social service, and science and technology, these participants represent the diversity that is Ventura County.

 Jill Shaffer, Executive Director